Categories

 Technique 1: Persuasive advertising — creating association and connection

 Since the advent of lifestyle marketing, using association or creating connection has been a powerful and persuasive advertising technique.
-Brands and businesses can create association and connection in several ways.
+Brands and businesses can create associations and connections in several ways.

-The outcome of creating association in advertising is that the ads elicit an emotional response from consumers.
-Consumers then associate the brand with something positive and desirable and are more likely to remember it.
+The outcome of creating associations in advertising is that the ads elicit an emotional response from consumers.
+Consumers then associate the brand with something positive and desirable, and are more likely to remember it.

 Technique 2: Persuasive advertising — storytelling